December 23, 2020 5 min read

 Fisher urges us to think of it this way: “Rather than paying 30% commission to Amazon to sell on their platform, the money goes back to the people who need it most.”
 This, too, is more important than ever before as “between August and September 2020, nearly 1.1 million workers ages 20 and over dropped out of the labor force,” according to CNBC.
 This has disproportionately affected women, who are still on the market for employment or freelancing opportunities.

-To empower women looking for flexibility in bringing in income and to help small businesses make the most of their ad spend, Fisher is helping business owners launch this new form of social and earning to outperform their competitors through word-of-mouth using their and user-generated content.
-Here’s how you can follow her tried-and-true steps and apply this method of to rev up your this holiday season and into 2021.
+To empower women looking for flexibility in bringing in income and to help small businesses make the most of their ad spend, Fisher is helping business owners launch this new form of social selling and earning to outperform their competitors through word-of-mouth marketing using their social media and user-generated content.
+Here’s how you can follow her tried-and-true steps and apply this method of affiliate marketing to rev up your sales this holiday season and into 2021.

 Related: 10 Holiday Gifts for the Person Who Has Everything